 As pupils grow in confidence and ability, the focus broadens to include tactical understanding.
 They begin to explore concepts like positioning, teamwork, attacking and defending, and decision-making in game situations.
 Lessons are designed to encourage thinking players—those who not only perform skills well but also understand when and how to apply them.

-In the latter part of the Junior phase, pupils begin to apply their skills in competitive contexts.
+Throughout the Junior phase, but more frequently in the latter part, pupils begin to apply their skills in competitive contexts.
 Through inter-school fixtures, Mini Youth Games, and ISA competitions, they experience the excitement and challenge of formal competition.
 These opportunities foster teamwork, resilience, sportsmanship, and pride in representing Gad’s Hill School.

 Junior PE balances skill development with enjoyment, ensuring that all pupils, regardless of experience or ability, are engaged, supported and challenged.
 By the end of this phase, children are not only more technically and tactically able but also prepared for the physical and emotional demands of competitive sport in their senior years.